 The Split Centerline By Point tool is a centerline feature class editing tool available in ArcGIS Roads and Highways.
 This tool is useful to split a centerline into two contiguous parts at a location clicked on the map to create a route that does not span a complete centerline.
-This tool is typically used to split a centerline relative to some feature being snapped to, like an intersection, county boundary, or railroad crossing.
+This tool is typically used to split a centerline relative to some feature being snapped to, such as an intersection, county boundary, or railroad crossing.

 Roads and Highways also supports splitting a centerline by measure or splitting a multipart centerline into singlepart features.

 You can also use the Split tool on the ArcGIS Pro Edit tab to perform this task.
 However, if the centerline has z-values populated, it is recommended that you use the Split centerline by point tool on the Location Referencing tab.

 centerline feature class and network feature class to a map.

 You can also open a map in which the centerline and network feature class is already present.

 The information model expects only one centerline at any given location.
 Ensure that the centerlines you're using for your edit do not overlap other centerlines in your LRS.

 Traditionally versioned networks must be edited through a direct connection to the geodatabase.
 Branch versioned networks, including any network configured with a user-generated route ID, must be edited through a feature service.

 - Zoom to the centerline that you want to split.

 - On the Location Referencing tab, click Split Centerline, and click the Split Centerline By Point button .